ElenaIlchenk0/test-inputRender/README.md

 - `npm run start`

 ### Requirements
-Create a universal component for rendering any group of inputs according to the supported configuration.
+Create a general component for rendering any group of inputs according to the supported configuration.

 Configuration example: